Our Myanmar itinerary

 6. Activities and tours through web platforms

-Once in a city, you can arrange your visit to the town itself and the countryside with local agencies or using web platforms as GetYourGuide and Viator.
+Once in a city, you can arrange your visit to the town and the countryside with local agencies or use web platforms like GetYourGuide.com and Viator.com.
 They offer a wide range of tours and activities (also private transfers) arranged with the local tour operators with affordable prices and deals.

 8. Local Food